w3c/wcag3/guidelines/terms/programmatically-determinable.md

   - programmatically associated
 ---

-The meaning of the content and all its important attributes can be determined by software functionality that is :term[accessibility supported].
+meaning of the content and all its important attributes can be determined by software functionality that is :term[accessibility supported]